microprediction/precise/README.md

 ## Hyper-parameters
 The intent is that methods are parameter free.
-However some admit just one additional scalar parameter *r* and that can make tuning simpler, akin to the tuning of skaters explained [here](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning) in the timemachines package.
+However some not-quite autonomous methods admit just one additional scalar parameter *r* and that can make the creation of fully autonomous methods simpler, akin to the tuning of skaters explained [here](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning) in the timemachines package.

 ## Related